-Please note: this controller does not include a blocking diode or an A/C to D/C rectifier, as these are specific to your application.
+Please note: this controller does not include a blocking diode nor an A/C to D/C rectifier, as these are specific to your application.
 If you are using the controller with a DC turbine or solar panels, you may need to purchase a blocking diode.
-A/C turbines require rectification from A/C to D/C. Please consult the manufacturer of your solar panels for the proper hookup (normally on the back of your panels) and recommended size of the blocking diode.
+A/C turbines require rectification from A/C to D/C.